keithalewis/papers/capm/ep.md

 $R = \exp(r\Delta t)$ where $\Delta t$ is the time in years or a day count fraction of the period.
 Since we are considering a one period model there is no need to drag $\Delta t$ into consideration.

-Although porfolios and prices are both vectors they are not the same.
-A portfolio turns prices into values.
+Although portfolios and prices are both vectors they are not the same.
+A portfolio turns prices into a value.
 The function $\xi\mapsto \xi\cdot x$ is a _linear functional_ from prices to values.
 Mathematically we say $\xi\in(\bm{R}^I)^*$, the _dual space_ of $\bm{R}^I$.
 If $V$ is any vector space its dual space is $V^* = \mathcal{L}(V,\bm{R})$ where
 $\mathcal{L}(V,W)$ is the space of _linear transformations_ from the vector space $V$ to